Qualifying For Home Mortgage In 2019 And New Guidelines

 - Other income that can be documented

 Income documentation and verification is more tougher to determine.
-If borrower owns own business or are a 1099 employee or independent contractor, they need to prove to the mortgage loan underwriter that the income will continue for the next three years.
+If borrower owns own business or are a 1099 employee or independent contractor, they need to prove to mortgage underwriter that the income will continue for the next three years.

 - Also provide two years minimum personal and business tax returns